frontenddogma/css-optimization-basics/manuscript/production.md

 We can work with as many style sheet and preprocessor files as we want, even though that makes it more difficult to avoid declaration repetition (see “Using Declarations Just Once”).
 However, for production, we should make sure we combine them into a single file to load.
 That’s important for more effective compression and, even more so, to reduce the number of HTTP requests. ([HTTP/2 alleviates](https://http2.github.io/faq/#what-are-the-key-differences-to-http1x) but at the moment I still advise to limit the number of requests.)

-The basic idea behind this is that HTTP request overhead makes for 500–700 bytes (Steve Souders, Kyle Simpson), costing “about 100 ms” (Kyle Simpson).
+The idea behind this is that HTTP request overhead makes for 500–700 bytes, costing “about 100 ms” (Steve Souders, Kyle Simpson).

 This data has led to the recommendation to inline files smaller than 1 KB, but not bigger than 4 KB (Guy Podjarny).